This is an unpublished editor’s draft that might include content that is not finalized. View the published version

 Procedure

-For each interactive element that moves due to a user interaction:
+For each interactive element that triggers a motion animation as a result of a user interaction:

-2. Check that the motion is not essential;
+2. Check that the motion animation is not essential;

-3. Check that the element does not move.
+3. Check that the motion animation is suppressed.

 Expected Results